Experimental design for Partially Observed Markov Decision Processes: Discrete Examples

 \section{Discrete Examples}

-\subsection{6 state example}
+\subsection{3 state example}

-While the FOFI strategy has been shown to be effective in Lin et al. \cite{FOFI} it is possible to define systems in which the strategy is not optimal and may in fact be worse than just using fixed or random controls.
+While the FOFI strategy has been shown to be effective in \cite{FOFI} it is possible to define systems in which the strategy is not optimal and may in fact be worse than just using fixed or random controls.
 Usually certain parts of state space will give more information about a parameter than others, given that the state space is perfectly observed.
 In these cases optimal controls would try to move the process to these states.
 However, if the state space is only partially observed, most information might be obtained in different parts of state space and the FOFI controls become suboptimal.
-In cases like this POFI often does better than FOFI.
+In cases like this, POFI often does better than FOFI even truncating to $m=1$.
 In this example, we demonstrate a system where FOFI and POFI choose very different controls, and using a simulation study, we show that the controls chosen by POFI produce less variable parameter estimates.

-Consider a discrete time Markov chain $x_t$ with state space $S_x=\{1,2,3\}$ and a transition probability matrix
+Consider a discrete time Markov chain $x_t$ with state space $\mathcal{X}=\{1,2,3\}$ and a transition probability matrix

-where the parameter of interest is $p \in [0,.5]$ and the control is $u \in \{-1,1\}$.
+where the parameter of interest is $p \in [0,.5]$ (this range is chosen to maintain positive entries in $P$) and the control is $u \in \{-1,1\}$.
 For $x_t=1$ or $x_t=3$, choosing the control $u=1$ will increase the probability of the Markov chain staying in its current state while choosing $u=-1$ will increase the probability of it leaving its state.\\